GeorgeLychock/MS4-Django-SpiltWine-Main/TESTRM.md

 ### General
 -   All images and icons render correctly
 -   All buttons and active links show pointer on hover
+    -   FAIL: The Settings icon has no action applied
 -   Mandatory fields validate correctly, display message
+    -   FAIL: Several fields on the Add Product view do not display an error message if not input correctly, although the form does validate correctly and there is a visual indication what fields are required (with an *)
--   Save and Delete functions fire a confirmation and/or message
+-   Save, Add, Update, and Delete functions fire a confirmation and/or message
-    -   Delete button displays confirmation message to user
-        FAIL: no confirmation message is present

-### Navigation Bar
+### Navigation Bar, Menu Items, User Links
 -   #### Home
-    -   Quick Search field is present
+    -   A site Search field is present on all page views.
-    -   Quick Search presents a dropdown of search terms
-    -   Quick Search Submit button redirects user to Search page
+    -   The Search submit button redirects user to Search results page displaying a listing of valid search items
+    -   A user profile icon is present displaying links to register, login, and if logged as an admin, the Add Product link
+    -   A cart link is displayed; the cart icon is an outline if there are no items in the cart, the icon changes color to green and is filled if items are present in the cart
+    -   A nav bar is present offering dropdown links to Products, Wines, Wine Accessories, and Culinary product pages
+        -   INCOMPLETE: Wine Accessories and Culinary links are placeholders and rediect back to the main Products page
+    -   The Wines dropdown presents links to Varietals, By Country/State, By Price, and All Wines pages
+        -   Links correctly redirect user to pages displaying products sorted as indicated
-    -   Advanced Search link is present, redirects user to Search page
+    -   A Cellar link is present to the user
+        -   The Cellar link redirects a logged in user to their personal Cellar; if not logged in, redirects to the Sign In page.
+    -   A Setting icon is presented to the user
+        -   INCOMPLETE: The Setting icon performs no action at this time
+    -   The Main content area presents the user with links to view all products, view all wines, and the Cellar
+    -   A link to Learn More is present and opens a modal giving the user information as to what the Cellar is and how to use it.

 -   #### Secondary Pages
-    -   Home button is present for all secondary pages, redirects user to home page
-    -   Page (View) Title is present
-    -   Click Path arrow buttons are present on all secondary pages
+    -   User Profile, cart, Cellar, and all nav bar links are present on all secondary pages
-        FAIL: Click path buttons currently do not correctly redirect user to previous pages/views on all pages

-### Main Header and Nav
--   #### Home and Secondary Pages
-    -
+    -   Main logo is alway present and redirects user back to the Home page whem selected

 ### Main Content Blocks
 -   #### Home
     -   All Home page content displays clearly on all viewports
+        -   On mobile viewports the background image is floated left to create a better user ecperience for access to the links and for title/subtitle readability

--   #### Product Management - Add Wine
+-   #### Add Wine Product
     -   Select Fields display first choice instead of "select..."
-        -   Displays input fields for recipe name, description, region, flavor profile, image url, image alt text, ingredient, and preparation
+        -   FAIL: Several fields display the first option in select fields instead of "select..."
-    -   Hover tips are displayed for all required fields
+    -   Displays all input fields according to user story
-    -   Validates and displays feedback for recipe name field, required
-    -   Validates and displays feedback for image url field, required
-    -   Ingredients Input:
-        -   Input fields are presented for Ingredient Name (dropdown), quantity (numeric input), and measure (dropdown)
-        -   A button is presented to add a configured ingredient entry to the ingredients pallet
-        -   If an ingredient is not fully configured with name, quantity, and measure the user is alerted of an error
-            FAIL: not validation exists for the addition of the configured ingredient
-        -   Once an ingredient is configured and added to the pallet, the ingredient configuration is displayed in the pallet with a remove button
-        -   When the remove button is clicked, the indredient is removed
+    -   Required fields are indicated with an "*"
-    -   Upon Submit, user is informed of successful recipe submission
+    -   Upon Submit, user is informed of successful product submission
-    -   Upon Submit, user is redirected to saved recipe page
+    -   Upon Submit, user is redirected to the new product's detail page
+    -   Non-Authenticated users and users without correct permissions do not have access to Add Wine Product page

 -   #### Secondary Pages - All Wines
-    -
+    -   A wine product count is displayed in the main content header displaying the number of wines on display
+    -   A Sort By dropdown is presented allowing the user to sort the current listing by Price (low and high), Name (A to Z and Z to A), Country (A to X and Z to A), and Varietal  (A to X and Z to A)
+        -   FAIL: Sort By Varietal works in Dev but not when deployed to Heroku
+    -   Product image and product name on the product cards are hot-linked to the product's detail page
+    -   A Featured Wines sidebar is present displaying all wines marked as Featured in the database

 -   #### Secondary Pages - Authentication, Register
-    -   Displays input fields for username, email address, password, user description, and avatar choice
+    -   Displays input fields for username, email address, and password
-    -   Hover tips are displayed for all required fields
-    -   Validates and displays feedback for username field, required
+    -   Validates for username field, required
-    -   Validates and displays feedback for email field, required
+    -   Validates for email field, required
-    -   Validates and displays feedback for password field, required
+    -   Validates for password and password confirm fields, required
-    -   A description text field is presented, not required
-    -   An avatar pallet is display for user to choose a custom avatar from
     -   Upon Submit, user is informed of successful registration
-    -   Upon Submit, user is redirected to Profile page
+    -   Upon Submit, user is redirected to an email confirmation page informing theuser to verify their email address from their email Inbox
+    -   Email is correctly sent to user and the verify email link correctly sets the email to 'verified' in the database

 -   #### Secondary Pages - Authentication, Login
     -   Displays input fields for username and password
-    -   Hover tips are displayed for all required fields
-    -   Validates and displays feedback for username field, required
+    -   Validates for username field, required
-    -   Validates and displays feedback for password field, required
+    -   Validates for password field, required
     -   Upon Submit, user is informed of successful login
     -   If user cannot be authenticated, user is informed of error, presented refreshed login page
-    -   Upon Submit, user is redirected to Profile page
+    -   Upon Submit, and successful authentication, user is redirected to Profile page

 -   #### Secondary Pages - Profile Page - Logged In User Only
     -   Displays Name of user's profile being displayed
-    -   User's description is displayed
-    -   User's avatar is displayed
+    -   All user information defined in the user story is present
     -   Welcome message appears when a user logs in
-    -   Displays all submitted recipes for logged in user displaying information on each recipe for recipe name, description, image, date posted, rating, and available Actions: Update Rating, Delete, Edit
-    -   Update Rating button redirects user to the Recipe Card for the choosen recipe
-    -   Delete button displays confirmation message to user
-        FAIL: no confirmation message is present
-    -   Upon Confirmation, Delete button deletes the recipe form the DB and redirects user to the user Profile page
-    -   Recipe name is an active link that redirects user to the Recipe Card page for the chosen recipe
-    -   Tool tip is displayed when all users hover the recipe names
+    -   Displays all user orders in an Order History section
-    -   Non-Authenticated user do not have access to profile page
+    -   Non-Authenticated users do not have access to profile page

--   #### Secondary Pages - Search Results Page
+-   #### Secondary Pages - Search Results Page (Products page with search summary at top)
     -   Displays term used for the search
-    -   Displays all recipes matching submitted query displaying information on each recipe for recipe name, description, image, date posted, rating, author, and available Actions: Update Rating
+    -   Displays all wines matching submitted query displaying name, varietal, region, price
-    -   Update Rating button redirects user to the Recipe Card for the choosen recipe
-    -   Recipe name is an active link that redirects user to the Recipe Card page for the chosen recipe
+    -   Wine name is hotlinked to the wine detail page
-    -   Tool tip is displayed when all users hover the recipe names

 -   #### Secondary Pages - Cart
     -   Displays input fields for recipe name, d